HZcohort/DiNetxify/README.md

 #### 3.2.5 Comorbidity network analysis

-In comorbidity network analysis, disease pairs filtered using the `DiseaseNetPy.comorbidity_strength()` function are subjected to logistic regression validation to identify significantly associated disease pairs.
-You can choose any of the validation methods (`CN`, `RPCN`, and `PCN_PCA`) provided by `DiseaseNetPy.comorbidity_network()` function.
+In comorbidity network analysis, disease pairs filtered using the `DiseaseNetPy.comorbidity_strength()` function are subjected to logistic regression model to identify significantly associated disease pairs.
+The **comorbidity network analysis** is based on some variables of `com_strength_result` (Including `phecode_d1_col`, `phecode_d2_col`, `significance_phi_col`, `significance_RR_col`) and some variables of `binomial_result` (Including `phecode_d1_col`, `phecode_d2_col`, and `significance_binomial_col`).
+You can choose any of the methods (`CN`, `RPCN`, and `PCN_PCA`) provided by `DiseaseNetPy.comorbidity_network()` function.

 The first method is the Correlation Network ("CN"), which uses an unconditional logistic regression model to assess the association of each disease pair and identify significantly related pairs.
 The second method is the Regularized Partial Correlation Network ("RPCN"), which also relies on an unconditional logistic regression model combined with L1 regularization.
 In this method, other diseases involved in non-temporal D1–D2 pairs are included as covariates (for example, when evaluating the association between D1 and D2, additional diseases such as D3 and D4 are considered as covariates) and L1 regularization is applied to reduce the influence of these additional covariates.
 The third method is the Partial Correlation Network with PCA ("PCN_PCA"), where principal component analysis (PCA) is applied to the additional diseases, and the top principal components are included as covariates in the unconditional logistic regression model.
 Empirical studies have shown that the results obtained using the "PCN_PCA" method are comparable to those from the "RPCN" method, while offering faster computation.

 The following example code show how to use `DiseaseNetPy.comorbidity_network()` function.